-Data were extracted from centres that participated in either Year 1 and/or Year 2 of the NOD AMD Audit.
-For both models, the same model fitting approach was adopted using logistic regression with the model estimates applied to the second AMD Audit year results.
+Data were extracted from centres that participated in the first two NOD AMD Audit years.
+For both models, the same model fitting approach was adopted using logistic regression with the model estimates applied to the third AMD Audit year results.

-The samples were three NHS years of eyes starting treatment in any of the 2019, 2020 or 2021 NHS years (01/04/2019 to 31/03/2022) who all completed their first year of treatment.
+The samples were three NHS years of eyes starting treatment in any of the 2020, 2021 or 2022 NHS years (01/04/2020 to 31/03/2023) who all completed their first year of treatment.
 Eyes were excluded from model samples for the following reasons: